What is UConn Early College Experience?

-If a student has received a C- or below in the first course of a sequence but wishes to continue to the second course, the student must receive Instructor and Site Representative consent and complete a Sequential Course Continuation Form.
+If a Student has received a C- or below in the first course of a sequence but wishes to continue to the second course, the student must receive Instructor and Site Representative consent and complete a Sequential Course Continuation Form.
 Students who receive an F, W, or WAU are not eligible to complete this form.
 Sequential Course Continuation Forms must be submitted to the UConn ECE Program Office by February 8 or before the start of the second course in the sequence, whichever date is first.
-A student approved to continue to the second course in a sequence will remain enrolled in the second course and all course fees must be paid.
+A student approved to continue to the second course in a sequence will remain enrolled in the second course.
 If the second course in a sequence is offered in a different academic year than the first course, the student will be approved to enroll during the next registration cycle.
 This replicates the University experience for non-degree students who need to consult with the instructor before registration of a course.

 Repeating a Course